fuankarion/Vision17/Lab1-Linux/readme.md

    -  ``/`` (slash): The root of the file system
    -  ``~`` (tilde) :  Home directory

-   Take some time to explore the ubuntu file system
+Using these commands, take some time to explore the ubuntu file system, get to know  the location of yout user directory, its default contents.

 To get more information about a command call it with the ``--help`` flag, or call ``man <command>`` for a more detailed description of it, for example ``man find`` or search in google.

 2. Find the ```passwd```file